dani2442/dani2442.github.io/content/posts/gaussian-processes/index.md

 ---

-Gaussian Process Regression is one of the key algorithms in machine learning and with this post I want to appreciate the beautiful mathematical theory behind them.
-I will divide this post into theory and practice, including a sample code.
+Gaussian Process Regression is one of the most elegant and theoretically rich algorithms in machine learning.
+With this post, I want to celebrate the mathematical beauty underlying Gaussian Processes.
+I will divide this post into two sections: theory and practice, accompanied by code examples.

-One of the key advantages of Gaussian Processes vs Deep Learning methods is that it inherently provide with interpretatibility with confidence intervals and uncertainty estimation.
-Also, it offers really good extrapolation properties as we will see.
-However, it comes with a hidden cost, it is has a very wide variety of hyperparameters that are far from easy to configure, i.e., only the kernel selection is already challenging and depends case per case basis.
-Understanding and having a good intuition in the inner workings of this algorithm is key to make the most of it.
+One of the key advantages of Gaussian Processes compared to Deep Learning methods is that they inherently provide interpretability (through confidence intervals and uncertainty estimation).
+They also offer excellent extrapolation properties, as we will see, and a way to incorporate knowledge about the structure of the data into the model.
+However, these benefits come at a cost.
+The algorithm has a wide variety of hyperparameters that are difficult to configure; for instance, kernel selection alone is challenging.
+Understanding and having a good intuition for the inner workings of this algorithm (and the data) is key to making the most of it.

 ## 1. Theory

-For context, a Gaussian process is a type of stochastic process that behaves like an infinite dimensional normal Gaussian distribution.
-It was introduced by the great Wiener in 1923 [[3]](#references--supplementary-material) and later used for regression in 1960s by Daniel Krige.
+For context, a Gaussian process is a stochastic process that generalizes the multivariate normal distribution to (potentially) infinite index sets.
+Wiener studied related objects in 1923 [[3]](#references--supplementary-material), and Krige and others later popularized Gaussian process for regression.

-Firstly, I will write the definition of Gaussian process for the shake of completeness:
+For completeness, here is a standard definition of a Gaussian process:

-> A process $X(t)$, $t\in I$ is said to be *Gaussian* when all finite-dimensional projections $(X(t_1), \dots, X(t_n))$ have a Gaussian distribution for $t_1, \dots, t_n \in I$, $n\in \mathbb{N}$.
+> A process $X(t)$, $t\in I$, is *Gaussian* if every finite collection $(X(t_1), \dots, X(t_n))$ has a multivariate normal distribution for any $t_1,\dots,t_n\in I$, $n\in\mathbb{N}$.
->
-> This entails that the Gaussian process is entirely determined when we know:
-> - The mean function $\mu(t) = \mathbb{E}[X(t)]$.
-> - The covariance function $\text{Cov}(X(t), X(s)) = \mathbb{E}[X(t)X(s)] - \mu(t)\mu(s)$.
+> Consequently, a Gaussian process is fully specified by its mean function $\mu(t)=\mathbb{E}[X(t)]$ and covariance function $\operatorname{Cov}(X(t),X(s)) = \mathbb{E}[(X(t)-\mu(t))(X(s)-\mu(s))]$.

-Gaussian processes belong the family of kernel methods and they are studied in a mathematical structure called *Reproducing Kernel Hilbert Spaces* or RKHS.
-This allows the use of more complex mathematical structure (non-linear) at *almost* no cost computationally.
-Some of other kernel methods that you may know are Kernel PCA (non-linear version of PCA) or Support Vector Machines (SVM).
-Even the self-attention mechanism can be understood as a kernel method [[4]](#references--supplementary-material).
+Gaussian processes belong to the family of kernel methods and are studied using the mathematical space: Reproducing Kernel Hilbert Spaces (RKHS).
+Kernels let us inject prior assumptions about function smoothness, periodicity, linear trends, etc., and often enable powerful nonparametric models with manageable computational cost for modest dataset sizes.
+Other kernel methods you may know include Kernel PCA (a nonlinear variant of PCA) and Support Vector Machines (SVMs).
+Even the self-attention can be explained in terms of kernels [[4]](#references--supplementary-material).

-Now, Gaussian processes is a regression algorithm, the goal is to find a function $f$ that maps an input $x$ to an output $y$, or in other words, $f(x) = y$.
-Let us setup the problem mathematically:
+Gaussian process regression aims to infer a function $f$ mapping inputs $x$ to outputs $y$, i.e. $y = f(x)$ and we assume that this $f$ is a Gaussian Process with a given covariance.
+We set up the problem as follows:

 - Training inputs: $X=\{x_i\}_{i=1}^n$.
 - Latent function values at training inputs: $f = [f(x_1),\dots,f(x_n)]^\top$.